 Does a ratio always need to account for delivery, equivalency, uncertainty, and retirement?

 In some watersheds and for some pollutants, a state water quality agency and/or stakeholders may choose to adjust a ratio for several reasons.
 Delivery ratios may not be included if water quality improvements need to be focused in upper reaches to meet water quality standards.
 Equivalency ratios may not be applicable in some trading scenarios.
-But should there always be some accounting for uncertainty and retirement?
-Applying a retirement ratio might also be used to help address baseline pollution reduction requirements for nonpoint sources.
+But should there always be some accounting for uncertainty and a net water quality benefit (one o f the uses of the retirement ratio)?
+Applying another type of retirement ratio might also be used to help address baseline pollution reduction requirements for nonpoint sources.